-Listing the species in Appendix I could unintentionally constrain or increase the logistical and bureaucratic burden associated with captive breeding, conservation rearing or rehabilitation, or moving of individuals or eggs between countries engaged in conservation actions.
-It could also unintentionally constrain useful research activities such as capture, marking, tracking, health screening, and research into impacts of toxic substances on vultures.
+Despite the provisions under CMS Article III to avoid this, listing on Appendix I could unintentionally constrain (or increase the logistical/ bureaucratic burden associated with) captive breeding/ rearing/ rehabilitation or moving of Lappet-faced Vultures and their eggs between countries should this be a necessary conservation action.
+It could also unintentionally constrain (or increase the logistical/ bureaucratic burden associated with) useful research activities such as capture, marking, tracking, health screening, and research into impacts of toxic substances on vultures.
+All of the above activities can and do contribute greatly to increasing our understanding of this species and promoting its conservation.
+However given the restrictions on export already in place by virtue of CITES Appendix II listing and the provision under CMS Article III for exceptions to prohibition of taking for scientific or enhanced propagation/ survival, the conservation benefits of CMS Appendix I listing are likely to far outweigh the risks.
 The provision under CMS Article III for potential exception to prohibition of taking to accommodate the needs of traditional subsistence users is a potential risk.
-In the case of T. tracheliotos, traditional belief-based use constitutes a significant threat to this species in some countries of its range and addressing this threat is a key component of the Vulture MsAP.
+In the case of Lappet-faced Vulture, traditional belief-based use constitutes a significant threat to this species in some countries of its range and addressing this threat is a key component of the Vulture MsAP.
 This kind of use is belief-based rather than for subsistence and is highly unlikely therefore to meet the requirements for exception to prohibition of taking.